borismus/osmus/README.md

 Osmus has been tested on Chrome 13 as well as iPads on iOS 4+.

-* Known issues with Chrome 14+ (due to a different Web Sockets spec)
 * Known issues in Firefox 5+ (you can still observe)

 # TODO